Rotation Schedule

 Bariatric Surgery

 Dr. Paul Ross.
-Spartanburg Regional Weight Loss Services has performed in excess of 1000 bariatric operations and is formally credentialed by the American Society Metabolic and for Bariatric Surgery.
-He performs both bypass and gastric sleeve procedures laparoscopically.
+Spartanburg Regional Weight Loss Services has performed in excess of 1,000 bariatric operations and is formally credentialed by the American Society for Metabolic and Bariatric Surgery.
+Dr. Ross performs both bypass and Gastric Sleeve procedures laparoscopically.

 Vascular Access Surgery